 Master of Science in Health, Exercise, and Sport Science

-The goals of the degree program M.S. in Health, Exercise, and Sport Science is to provide an exemplary educational environment and experiences leading to advanced skills, knowledge, and attitudes within domains of human movement; healthful living; individual growth and development; and application of physical, biological, and behavioral sciences to the teaching and learning processes.
+The goals of the M.S. in Health, Exercise, and Sport Science degree program are to provide an exemplary educational environment and experiences leading to advanced skills, knowledge, and attitudes within domains of human movement; healthful living; individual growth and development; and application of physical, biological, and behavioral sciences to the teaching and learning processes.

 This program provides a scholarly approach to the study of professions in health science, exercise science, sport science, physical education, and human performance.
 The advanced degree program prepares graduates for leadership positions including those within teaching and coaching venues; the recreation industry; sport medicine and sport rehabilitation facilities; exercise and human performance laboratories and services at colleges/universities, hospitals and other related organizations; exercise facilities and programs for specific populations; and wellness and fitness industries.

-- Successfully complete either the Miller Analogies Test (MAT) or the Graduate Record Examination (GRE) and have official scores sent directly to the CGC office.
-This test must be current within five years of application.
+3. Submission of official Miller Analogies Test (MAT) or Graduate Record Examination (GRE) scores, taken within the last five years.
 Minimum acceptable score for the MAT is 396.
 Minimal acceptable GRE score is a combined verbal and quantitative score of 290.
-Applicants who score between 380-395 on the MAT or between 283-289 on the GRE may apply for provisional status provided all other requirements have been met.
-A student with provisional status who completes 6 graduate semester hours in one semester and maintains a 3.5 grade point ratio will be classified as a regular degree-seeking student.
+Applicants who score between 283-289 on the GRE may apply for provisional status provided all other requirements have been met.
+A student with provisional status who completes 6 graduate semester hours in one semester and maintains a 3.5 grade point ratio will be classified as a regular degree-seeking studen

 The program consists of thirty-nine (39) or forty-two (42) semester credit hours depending on course selection.
 Either twenty-one (21) or twenty-four (24) hours are derived from seven (7) or eight (8) required core courses.
 The balance of hours (18) may be taken from approved health, exercise, and sport science electives and a maximum of three (3) hours of free electives.
 Within the broad scope of courses offered, the program of study is individually structured to accommodate needs and interests of the student while assuring mastery of the disciplines of health science, exercise science, and sport science.
 Each student enrolled in this program is expected to integrate components of research, apply contemporary technological and/or computer expertise, and practice effective oral and written communications skills through each phase of the program.